Skip to main content

 Jake Buttigieg

-Jake Buttigieg is a Junior Associate at Mamo TCV Advocates.
+Jake Buttigieg is an Associate at Mamo TCV Advocates.
 He graduated with a Bachelor of Laws (Honours) from the University of Malta in 2022, with the dissertation “A Semiotic Analysis of Maltese Tort Law”.
 Jake graduated with a Masters in Advocacy from the University of Malta in 2023.

 Jake joined Mamo TCV Advocates as a Trainee working within the Litigation and Alternative Dispute Resolution Department in 2022 and has since become a Junior Associate after graduating from his Masters.